 Once you can hit the correct positions, repetition will “program” your body.
 Eventually will build “tracks” similar to a skier on a ski slope who sets his skis into a slot in the snow and the skis automatically follow the path.

 Positions before sequencing

 Hitting the correct positions comes first.
 Once you are able to hit the positions you must teach yourself when your body should hit those positions.
 In a way, the connections of your body move together creating the golf swing movement back and then forward.
 The connections are easy to locate.
-For example, your pelvis can not move your arm.
-If you start at the ground your will see that your feet are connected to your knees and your knees are close to your hips.
-Your hips connect to your lower back / torso and your torso is connected to your shoulders and arms.
+For example, your pelvis cannot move your arm.
+If you start on the ground you will see that your feet are connected to your knees and your knees are close to your hips.
+Your hips connect with your lower back/torso and your torso is connected to your shoulders and arms.
 Your hands are connected to your arms and attached to the club.

 I don’t necessarily think that you should slow the backswing down however, it should have a smooth pace to it so that the sequence of the body stays in this connected sequence.

 Similarly, the connection continues in the downswing where the pelvis moves first.
 The torso then pulls the lead arm which pulls the hands and the club.
 The club “lags” behind the hands to produce speed at the very end of the rotational sequence.